Quantum loop groups for symmetric Cartan matrices: Shuffle algebras

 by adding generators $h_{i,k}, h'_{i,k}$ to $\oCS^\pm$ and $\CS^\pm$, as in Definition \ref{def:ext}.
 Then \eqref{eqn:descend pair 1}--\eqref{eqn:descend pair 2} extend to bialgebra pairings between the various bialgebras in \eqref{eqn:extended bialgebras}.
 This also explains the word ``obviously" before \eqref{eqn:descend pair 3}: to show that two bialgebra pairings are identical, one need only check that they match on the generators, in which case the check is trivial.

 \begin{proof} We will prove the first equality in \eqref{eqn:descend}, as the second one is analogous.
+The strategy is to consider any linear combination for fixed $\bn$

-Let us start from the right-hand side of \eqref{eqn:pair formula 1} for some $R^- \in \CS_{-\bn}$, and study how the integral changes as we move the contours of integration toward $|z_1| = \dots = |z_n|$.
+and to show that it pairs trivially with any $R^- \in \CS_{-\bn}$.
+To this end, let us start from the right-hand side of \eqref{eqn:pair formula 1} and study how the integral changes as we move the contours of integration toward $|z_1| = \dots = |z_n|$.
 The following explanation is phrased for $\BK = \BC$ and $q \in \BC^*$ satisfying $|q| > 1$; however, this is just a linguistic tool to keep track of various residues involved as we move contours around (since these residues are all rational functions in $q$, they make sense over any field $\BK$).
 For any $m \in \{1,\dots,n\}$, consider the expression

 In the notation above, a partition is called \textbf{fair} if all of its constituent sets

 have the property that $\iota(A_s) := i_{ a_s^{(1)}} = \dots = i_{a_s^{(n_s)}}$ for all $s \in \{1,\dots,t\}$, and the notation on the second line of \eqref{eqn:xm} is shorthand for the following iterated residue